 As mentioned before, anything to do with social styles is complex.
 This is a brief overview of the social styles and cues that you can pay attention to in your next sales meeting so that you can “speak their language” and build rapport.

 Drivers are high assertiveness and low responsiveness.
-This means that they are quick to state their opinion and are slow to address emotional concerns.
-Drivers are all about the bottom line and are quick to make decisions.
+This means that they are quick to state their opinion.
+They may appear confident and steadfast in their decisions.
+Despite being fast with their opinions, they are slow to address emotional concerns.
+Ina business setting, Drivers are all about the bottom line and are quick to make decision based on it.

 How to Sell to Them: sell with the bottom line and how it will benefit them.